gitpod-io/website/src/routes/blog/from-gatsby-to-svelte.md

 ## What we had previously...

 Prior to April 8, 2021 the Gitpod website was built with React & Gatsby and the source code is [available on GitHub](https://github.com/gitpod-io/retired-gatsby-website).
-A static site was deployed to Netlify and a Netlify function took care of processing HTML form submissions and sending emails to the Gitpod team (e.g. contact us, enterprise license requests, etc.)
+A static site was deployed to Netlify and a Netlify function took care of processing HTML form submissions by sending the form content via email to the Gitpod team (e.g. contact us, enterprise license requests, etc.)
 We leveraged the Gatsby ecosystem by adding plugins to the [`gatsby-config.js`](https://github.com/gitpod-io/retired-gatsby-website/blob/master/gatsby-config.js) file which took care of things like Markdown parsing and embedding Youtube videos, among other things.

 ### ... and why we started from scratch